JuliaDynamics/DiscreteEvents.jl/docs/src/performance/parallel.md

 ## Simulations in parallel

 In this case multiple simulations are executed on parallel threads using the `@threads`-macro.
 Such simulations have different clocks with different times.
 One example of this is given in the [dice game example](../examples/dicegame/dicegame.md).
-This approach is useful if you want to check, how simulation models respond to parameter variation.
+This approach is useful if you want to check how simulation models respond to parameter variation.

 ## Processes on multiple threads